Home ยป Recipe Index ยป Muffins

 Spoon the batter into muffin pans lined with baking papers, or greased and flour.
 Top with more chocolate if desired.

-Bake the muffins at 425°F in the oven for 5 minutes, turn temperature down to 350° and finish baking for another 8 minutes or so until they spring back when touched on top.
+Bake the muffins at 425ยฐF in the oven for 5 minutes, turn temperature down to 350ยฐ and finish baking for another 8 minutes or so until they spring back when touched on top, or when a toothpick inserted in the muffins comes out clean.

 When you start to bake the muffins at a high temperature, it will also help them have a nice lift, and finish baking at a lower temperature so the insides will cook properly.